-If you are feeling SUICIDAL, talking to someone may help.
+If you are feeling SUICIDAL, Call 9-8-8* Talking to someone may help.
 Suicide and Crisis hotlines have trained counselors available 24 hours a day, seven days a week.
 Don’t wait – call now!

 For more facts and resources on Suicide, see these related links: